* What pays the bill for the family? That's a darn fine house they live in.

 ** Satire.
 The episode's plot comes from a news story about a drive-thru running out of chicken and the patrons acting like the world was about to end.

 ** It was a joke on both the mass hysteria over swine flu, and the huge backlash KFC received a few years ago after Oprah endorsed people to try their new baked chicken and KFC ran out almost instantly.

-* In the Reals how did Riley trick the reality show people?
+* In "The Real" how did Riley trick the reality show people?

 ** Riley sent videos to both ''Pimp My Ride'' and ''Extreme Makeover: Home Edition'' that made the producers think Granddad was blind.
 (In reality, he was only wearing sunglasses to emulate Bill Cosby.)
 The ''EM'' crew also believed that Granddad was running a homeless shelter out of the house, and Riley brought in Tom, Jazmine, and Ruckus to pose as homeless people.
 Granddad played along with the deception, but was so excited to see the finished car that he forgot to act blind, leading the ''EM'' crew to stop work on the house.

-** Yeah that what bugs me cause don't reality shows usually check records to make sure that people stories about illness, disabilities, or whatever are actually true and not complete B.S.
+** Don't reality shows usually check records to make sure that people stories about illness, disabilities, or whatever are actually true and not complete B.S.?

 *** They do in the real world (no pun intended).
 Not in this show, which works purely and unashamedly on RuleOfCool and RuleOfFunny.

 ** Who would give a blind person a car, anyway?
 You need to see in order to drive.

 *** Note that Ruckus is seen in the video posing as Granddad's driver.
 He actually says "Give him something better", implying that he would be the one driving "Bitches" around so he could get women.